Skip to navigation Skip to content

 Change in care is incorrectly loaded as a new change in care instead of an objection + Read more ...

-Customers may lodge several notifications of a change in care via CSAonline or other channels, but it is for the same care event where a decision has already been made and recorded.
+Customers may lodge several notifications of a change in care through CSAonline or other channels, but it is for the same care event where a decision has already been made and recorded.

 In some cases, contact with the notifying parent may be needed to clarify whether the notification of care is for a new care event, or if a care decision has been made for same change in care event being notified.

-If it is identified that the notification is not for a new care event, a below regular care determination is not appropriate and the customer disagrees with the decision that has been made, this is an objection, not a new care event or disagreed care.
+If it is identified that the notification is not for a new care event or a below regular care determination and the customer disagrees with a decision that has been made, this is an objection.

-• Delete the pended care record for the care event where the decision has been made.
+• Delete the duplicate pended care record for the care event where the decision has already been made.
 See Care Cuba Process Help to delete any incorrect care records

 • Document the reason for deleting the care record